Apereo-Learning-Analytics-Initiative/OpenLRS/README.md

 *************************************************************************************
 WORK IN PROGRESS
 ----------------
-This project is still being developed and is not in a usable state yet but we welcome contributions, questions, and contributors.
+This project is still being developed and is not in a usable state yet but we welcome contributions, questions, and contributors (we are especially looking for any funding or resources to help move things forward more quickly).
 *************************************************************************************

 ### Getting started #